-As a composer, Joel creates music and sound for film, episodic series, and sonic branding.
+Joel Pickard is a composer creating music and sound for film, episodic series, and sonic branding.
 His work has premiered at Sundance, the San Francisco International Film Festival, and RiverRun, among others, and includes scoring three seasons of Art21 for PBS.
-He has developed sonic identities for Sundance, BritBox, and HBO, created title sequence and marketing music for The New York Times Weekly, and has created music for live projects with The New York Times and the Smithsonian Institution.
+He has developed sonic identities for Sundance, BritBox, and HBO, created title sequence and marketing music for The New York Times Presents, and created music for live projects with The New York Times and the Smithsonian Institution.

-As a classically trained cellist and guitarist, he favors recording with real instruments, with a focus on natural performance, texture, and nuance.
+As a multi-instrumentalist with formal training in classical guitar and cello, he favors recording with real instruments, focusing on natural performance, texture, and nuance.
 As a curious sonic explorer, he also creates sound with analog synthesizers and modern digital production techniques.

 Based in Portland, Oregon